Alyzande/ru_sentiment_bot/readme.md

-# Russian Sentiment Analyzer 🇷🇺
+# Russian Sentiment Analyser 🇷🇺

-A real-time web application that analyzes sentiment in Russian text using AI.
+A real-time web application that analyses sentiment in Russian text using AI.
 Features live Russian news analysis with sentiment scoring.

 ## Features